moveworks/developer-docs/authentication-guides/workday/README.md

 2. Click test, if you get the same output from your curl command, you have sucessfully created a connector into Workday and tested it!

-You can now call any WQL Query and Report that is available to the user you created from within Creator Studio.
+# **Congratulations!**

+You've successfully integrated Workday's API with Creator Studio.
+This opens up a variety of automation and integration possibilities to Workday.